amikos-tech/chroma-cookbook/docs/index.md

 Once you're comfortable with the concepts, you can jump to the [Installation](core/install.md) section to install ChromaDB.

+**New and Noteworthy:**

+- 🔥[Ollama Embeddings](integrations/ollama/embeddings.md) - We've enhanced the content to include information about Ollama embedding models.

 **Core Topics:**

 - [Filters](core/filters.md) - Learn to filter data in ChromaDB using metadata and document filters